tildetown/rodo/README.md

 # rodo

-A easy-to-use to-do list program for people who live on the command line.
+A minimal to-do list program for people who live on the command line.

 # Screenshot